Skip to main content

 -- Numeric calculations

-Instead of select, you can use dimensions and measures to group and aggregate data.
+Instead of a simple SELECT, you can use SELECT ...
+GROUP BY to group and aggregate data.
 This query returns a row for each distinct model with the day it was created, the total number of calls, the average Factuality score, and the latency percentile.

 -- Analyze model performance over time